msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 There are 2 main ways to allocate a shipment line:

-1. When adding items, system is automatically assigning stock to the new shipment line when you enter a quantity.
-If you don't have enough stock, system will add placeholder lines (unallocated lines).
+1. When adding items, the system will automatically assign stock to the new shipment line when you enter a quantity.
+If you don't have enough stock, the system will add placeholder lines (unallocated lines).

 2. Bulk action `Allocate placeholder lines`:
    - Select the lines that you want to allocate by checking boxes on the right hand side of the list